Jelmerro/nus/README.md

 nus
 ===

-Node Update Script - A script to update all node packages in a project.
+Node/npm Update Script - A script to update all node/npm packages in a project.

 ## Features